corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/generating-a-node.md

 The default Cordform behaviour is to deploy CorDapp `.jar` files “as built”.

 * Prior to Corda 4.0, all CorDapp `.jar` files were unsigned.
-* As of Corda 4.0, CorDapp `.jar` files created by the Gradle `cordapp` plug-in are signed by a Corda development certificate by default.
+* As of Corda 4.0, CorDapp `.jar` files created by the gradle `cordapp` plug-in are signed by a Corda development certificate by default.

 You can use the Cordform `signing` entry to override and customise the signing of CorDapp `.jar` files.
 Signing a CorDapp enables its contract classes to use signature constraints instead of other types of constraints, such as [Contract Constraints](../../cordapps/api-contract-constraints.md).